ieee-bpsc/ai-poker-2024/README.md

 ## Submission Format

 The event will be held **online**, and the code for your models have to submitted online.
-Your agent will have to extend a base agent class and implement the methods of that class.
+Your agent will have to extend a base agent class (BasePokerPlayer) and implement the methods of that class.
 The code for the base class is given below.
 For the specific details about the structure of the state and what return type is expected look at the section in the bottom of the document.

 ```python
 #Look below for the strcuture of the various variables passed